drshahizan/software-engineering/materials/sec01/mod5.md

 5. Add additional details: Add any additional details that may be helpful, such as constraints, guards, or triggers.
 Constraints represent conditions that must be satisfied for a transition to occur, guards represent conditions that must be satisfied for a transition to continue, and triggers represent actions that are performed when a transition occurs.

 #### -Best practices for creating effective state chart/state machine diagrams

+State charts or state machine diagrams are useful tools for visualizing the behavior of complex systems, processes, or software.
+Here are some best practices for creating effective state charts or state machine diagrams:

+1. Keep it simple: State charts should be easy to read and understand.
+Avoid cluttering the diagram with unnecessary details, and use clear and concise labels for states and transitions.
+2. Use consistent notation: Use a consistent notation for representing states, transitions, and actions throughout the diagram.
+This will make the diagram easier to read and understand.
+3. Define clear states and transitions: Clearly define the states and transitions in the diagram, and make sure that they are meaningful and relevant to the system or process being modeled.
+4. Show the initial state: Include the initial state of the system or process being modeled in the diagram.
+This will help readers understand the starting point of the system or process.
+5. Include final states: If the system or process being modeled has a defined end state, include this in the diagram.
+This will help readers understand the final state of the system or process.
+6. Label transitions with events and actions: Label transitions with the events that trigger them, and the actions that result from them.
+This will make it clear what is happening in the system or process at each stage.
+7. Use hierarchies and orthogonal regions: If the system or process being modeled is complex, consider using hierarchies or orthogonal regions to organize the diagram.
+This will make it easier to understand and navigate.
+8. Validate the model: Once the state chart is complete, validate the model by checking that it accurately represents the behavior of the system or process being modeled.

 ---

 ## III.
 Part II: Requirements Document